-Students who do not pass the FSA or FAST Grade 10 ELA in the spring of their sophomore year may retest in the fall and spring of their junior and senior years.
+Students who do not pass the FSA or FAST Grade 10 ELA in the spring of their sophomore year may retest their junior and senior years.
 Florida students do have other options.
-Students can retake the FSA or FAST Grade 10 ELA as many times as they want, until they pass it.
-Students have up to five opportunities to pass the FSA or FAST Grade 10 ELA prior to A senior can graduate by receiving a score comparable to the FSA or FAST Grade 10 ELA passing score on the ACT or SAT.
+Students can retake the FAST Grade 10 ELA as many times as the assessment is offered until they achieve a passing score.